DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-view.md

 Field | Type | Description
 ------|------|------------
 type? | string | Specifies the table row type.
-Used to identify a cell template for a rendered row.
+Defines a cell template used to render a row.
 The type is not defined for rows passed by a user.

 ### <a name="table-column"></a>TableColumn

-Describes table column properties taken into account by the TableView plugin
+Describes table column properties that the TableView plugin takes into account.

 Extends [Column](grid.md#column)